Pierpont Inn: History

 Josephine's son Austen Pierpont ran the Inn for the first many years, expanding it in 1925 by adding two English Tudor-style cottages surrounded by a lush, garden setting.
 He also developed the idea of turning the inn into a country club, but the idea never came to fruition.

-The inn changed hands several times and fell into disrepair until it was rescued by Mrs. Mattie Vickers Gleichmann in 1928.
+The inn changed hands several times and fell into disrepair until it was rescued by Mattie Vickers Gleichmann in 1928.
 After Mattie's husband, professional baseball player Gus Gleichmann, was forced to leave the sport after being injured, they decided to pursue a career in hospitality.
 Mattie borrowed $80,000 from her father Ashby Christian Vickers, a prominent Ventura farmer, to purchase and renovate the inn.
 It reopened in 1929 as a family affair, as her husband, mother, sister, brother-in-law and children all worked on and around the property.

 In 1938, Gus Gleichmann was killed in an automobile accident and Mattie decided to continue operation of the Inn without him to fulfill the dream of being able to provide a future for their children.
 This dream became a reality when her son Ted returned from World War II and embraced the role of general manager.
 Ted Gleichmann brought modernization to the Inn and added an East Wing with 12 guestrooms including fireplaces in 1954.
+Architect Robert R. Jones designed the Mattie Gleichmann House (50's Flat) in 1953 and the two-story East Wing in 1957-58.

-Later he added the Bluff House and West Wing to bring the total number of rooms to 72.
+Later Ted added the Bluff House and West Wing to bring the total number of rooms to 72.
 In addition to his duties at the Inn, Ted was a championship-winning, amateur PGA golfer.
 Among his victories was the 1963 Bing Crosby Invitational Tournament (now known as the AT&T Pebble Beach Pro-Am).
 Through his success in the golf world, he attracted many of his famous social contacts to the Inn.

 In the 1950s, the Ventura Freeway was built below the bluff that the Inn sits on.

 In 1976, Spencer and Scott Garrett (grandchildren of Mattie Gleichmann's sister) leased the then-vacant parcel of land adjacent to the Inn to build one of the nation's first multi-purpose athletic facilities, "The Pierpont Racquet Club".
 After Mattie's death in 1996 at the age of 100, the Inn was eventually sold to the Garretts.
 In 2005 the Garretts sold the inn to Central Coast Management Inc. In 2009, Central Coast Management Inc. sold the inn to the Pierpont Group LLC, headed by investor Grace S. Ahn.